Functional dyspepsia: What can help?

 • Intolerance if alcohol is consumed

-• Sometimes, black stool (poop) and constipation if the treatment includes bismuth
+• Black stool (poop) and constipation if the treatment includes bismuth

-• Cramping and diarrhea with some treatment combinations
+• Cramps and diarrhea with some treatment combinations

 The treatment has to be repeated in about 20 out of 100 people because are still found in the mucous membrane lining the stomach.
 Because of this, it's a good idea to have a check-up to see if the are gone after the first treatment.
 This can be determined using gastroscopy, a breath test or a stool test.